AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 | Gtheta | G*theta | 20,000 |
 |  G  |  Shear   |  175.5 Hz  |
 |Theta |Residence Time | 1.899 min or 113.9 s|

+    Table 1: The bench setup.
+Parameters and resulting values of the current design.